What is Central Dogma?

-- The strand which synthesizes the RNA is called the template strand and the other strand is called the coding strand.
+The strand which synthesizes the RNA is called the template strand and the other strand is called the coding strand.
 The DNA-dependent RNA polymerase gets bind to the promoter and catalyzes the polymerization in the direction of 3′ to 5′ on the template strand.

-- As it approaches the terminator sequence, it terminates and releases the newly synthesized RNA strands.
+As it approaches the terminator sequence, it terminates and releases the newly synthesized RNA strands.

-- The newly released RNA strands undergo post-transcriptional modifications.
+The newly released RNA strands undergo post-transcriptional modifications.

-Translation is the process by which the mRNA codes for a specific protein.
+Translation is the process by which the mRNA codes for a specific proteins.
 It is an active process which requires the expense of ATP.
 This energy is provided by the charged tRNA.
 The complete machinery for translation is contained in the ribosomes.
-The ribosomes consist of a larger sub-unit and a smaller subunit.
+The ribosomes consist of a larger subunit and a smaller subunit.
 The larger sub-unit, in turn, consists of two tRNA molecules placed close enough so that peptide bond can be formed at the expense of enough energy.
-The mRNA enters the smaller sub-unit which is then held by the tRNA molecules of the complementary codon present in the larger subunit.
+The mRNA enters the smaller subunit which is then held by the tRNA molecules of the complementary codon present in the larger subunit.
 Thus, two codons are held by two tRNA molecules placed close to each other and a peptide bond is formed between them.
 As this process repeats, long polypeptide chains of amino acids are synthesized.